acaziasoft/angular-base/README.md

 # AngularBase

-This project Angular base of Acaziasoft company.
+This project Angular base of Acazia Software Company.
 Our angular projects will based on this project to development.

 ## Table of Contents
 * [Architecture overview](#architecture-overview)